Employer of Record

 Employment Contracts in Portugal

 In Portugal, while written employment contracts are standard practice, they are not required in all cases.
 However, they are mandatory for term contracts, part-time contracts, telework contracts, intermittent work contracts, agency work contracts, and those under the service commission regime.
-Employers must provide a written statement outlining the core working conditions within 60 days of the employee’s start date, which is usually included in the written employment contract.
+Employers must provide the employee with written information on the essential terms and conditions of employment within the statutory deadline, which is commonly satisfied through the written employment contract itself.

 It is important to note that employment contracts cannot include terms that are less favorable to the employee than those stipulated by mandatory employment laws and applicable collective bargaining agreements (CBA).